oracle/terraform-provider-oci/website/docs/index.html.markdown

 ```
 The variables won't be set for the current session, exit the terminal and reopen.

+#### Using the SDK and CLI Configuration File
+It is possible to define the required provider values in the same `~/.oci/config` file that the SDKs and CLI support.
+For details on setting up this configuration see [SDK and CLI Configuration File](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/sdkconfig.htm).

+_Note: only the `[default]` profile is supported, the `region` value will not currently propagate, and the parameter names are slightly different._

 ### Instance Principal Authentication
 Instance Principal authentication allows you to run Terraform from an OCI Instance within your Tenancy.
 To enable Instance